On the geometric connected components of moduli spaces of p-adic shtukas and local Shimura varieties

 Let us comment on previous results in the literature.
-Before a full theory of local Shimura varieties was available the main examples of local Shimura varieties one could work with were the ones obtained as the generic fiber of a Rapoport--Zink space (\cite{RZ}).
-The most celebrated examples of Rapoport--Zink spaces are of course the Lubin--Tate tower and the tower of covers of Drinfeld's upper half space.
-In \cite{deJong} de Jong, as an application of his theory of fundamental groups, computes the connected components of the Lubin--Tate tower for $\mrm{GL}_n(\Qp)$.
-In \cite{Strauch}, Strauch computes by a different method the connected components of the Lubin--Tate tower for $\mrm{GL}_n(F)$ and an arbitrary finite extension $F$ of $\Qp$ (including ramification).
-In \cite{ChenDet}, M. Chen constructs $0$-dimensional local Shimura varieties and studies their geometry.
-In a later paper \cite{Chen}, she constructs her “determinant” map and uses these $0$-dimensional local Shimura varieties to describe connected components of Rapoport--Zink spaces of EL and PEL type associated to more general unramified reductive groups.
-Our result goes beyond the previous ones in that the only condition imposed on $G$ is unramifiedness.
+Before a full theory of local Shimura varieties was available, the main examples of local Shimura varieties one could work with were the ones obtained as the rigid-generic fiber of a Rapoport--Zink space \cite{RZ96} (i.e. a moduli space of $p$-divisible groups with additional structure).
+The most celebrated examples of Rapoport--Zink spaces are the Lubin--Tate tower and the tower of covers of Drinfeld's upper half space.
+In \cite{dJ95} de Jong, as an application of his theory of fundamental groups, computes the connected components of the Lubin--Tate tower for $\on{GL}_n({\bbQ_p})$.
+In \cite{MR2441699}, Strauch computes by a different method the connected components of the Lubin--Tate tower for $\on{GL}_n(F)$ and an arbitrary finite extension $F$ of ${\bbQ_p}$ (including ramification).
+In \cite{Che13}, Chen constructs $0$-dimensional local Shimura varieties and studies their geometry, these are the first examples of local Shimura varieties that do not come from a Rapoport--Zink space.
+In \cite{Chen}, Chen describes the connected components of the local Shimura varieties that arise from Rapoport--Zink spaces of EL and PEL type associated to more general unramified reductive groups.
+Our result goes beyond the previous ones in that the only condition imposed on $G$ is that it is unramified.
 In this way, our result is the first to cover very general families of local Shimura varieties that can not be constructed from a Rapoport--Zink space.
-In particular, our result is new for local Shimura varieties associated to reductive groups of exceptional types.
+In particular, our result is new for local Shimura varieties associated to reductive groups of exceptional types. \\

-The central strategy of Chen's result builds on and heavily generalizes the central strategy used by de Jong.
-Two key inputs of Chen's work to the strategy are the use of her “generic” crystalline representations and her collaboration with Kisin and Viehmann on computing the connected components of affine Deligne--Lusztig varieties \cite{CKV}.
-Our strategy takes these two inputs as given.
+The central strategy of Chen builds on and heavily generalizes the central strategy used by de Jong.
+Two key inputs for our strategy which come from Chen's work are the use of her ``generic'' crystalline representations \cite[\S 4, 5]{Chen} and her collaboration with Kisin and Viehmann on computing the connected components of affine Deligne--Lusztig varieties \cite{CKV15}.
+The present article takes these two inputs as given.